Visa policy of Brazil: Electronic visa (e-Visa)

-Nationals and stateless residents of Haiti who have a family member who was granted residency in Brazil under the humanitarian category may apply for family reunification visas electronically.
+Nationals and stateless residents of Haiti who have a family member in Brazil, who was granted residency under the humanitarian category and requested residency for them before 2025, may apply for family reunification visas electronically until the end of 2026.

-In October 2025, the Brazilian government announced its plan to implement electronic visas for business trips for nationals of India.
+Accredited participants in the 2027 FIFA Women's World Cup, to be held in Brazil from 24 June to 25 July 2027, may apply for temporary visas electronically, valid until the end of 2027.
+Holders of tickets for this event may also apply for visitor visas electronically from June 2027, valid for entry until the end of the event.

 Visa types and requirements

 Visitor visa

 The visitor visa (VIVIS) allows stays of up to 90 days, for the following purposes: